bitquery/streaming-data-platform-docs/docs/examples/Solana/Solana-DexPools-API.md

 }
 ```

-## Liquidity added and removed by specific addresses
+## Liquidity Added and Removed by Specific Address

 [This](https://ide.bitquery.io/liquidity-added-and-removed-by-particular-address_2) query returns the events of liquidity addition and liquidity removal by a particular address, which is `bgrXcQpyAhQ5MGcew8EB8tbz4oBJ5whahorrobfRVBQ` for this example.